 Lobaev Arms DVL-10 7.62x51

 As you have probably noticed as a trend throughout this list, whenever a gun is loaded with 7.62x51mm ammo, it is incredibly strong.
 If long range battles are your thing, then the DVL-10 is always going to be a reliable choice.
-Furthermore, if you can stretch to 7.62x51 M62 ammo, which is faster, has a longer effective distance, does more damage, and has better armour penetration than the more common M80, then you will more often be ok with just the one shot.
+Furthermore, if you can stretch to 7.62x51 M62 ammo, which is faster, has a longer effective distance, does more damage, and has better armour penetration than the more common M80, then you will have a much better chance against tougher PMCs and bosses.

 Finally, rounding off the Escape From Tarkov best guns list is the SV-98 bolt action sniper, which is great for a more budget oriented sniper loadout.
 You can pick it up for about 50,000 Roubles on the flea market at the right time, and any ammo above the 7.62x54R PS ammo will serve you very well.
 Furthermore, it has very good natural accuracy, so you can count on the gun to let you hit your shots if you're skilled enough.